$W$-entropy formulas and Langevin deformation of flows on Wasserstein space over Riemannian manifolds: Otto's calculus on Wassertsien space over weighted Riemannian manifolds

-In this section, we prove the entropy dissipation formula along the geodesics on the Wasserstein space over a compact Riemannian manifold with weighted volume measure.
-When the Riemannian manifold is equipped with the nonweighted volume measure, this has been obtained by Lott \cite{Lo2}.
+Following Lott~\cite{Lo2}, we can prove the entropy dissipation formula along the geodesics on the Wasserstein space over a compact Riemannian manifold with weighted volume measure.
+When the potential function is constant, it is due to Lott \cite{Lo2}.
+To save length of the paper we omit the details of the proof.